 - The theory of knowledge

-Deming’s 14 points for Management were first presented in his book Out of the Crisis.
-With the 14 important management principles he offered a way to drastically improve the a company’s effectiveness.
+They were first presented in his book Out of the Crisis.
+With these important management principles he offered a way to drastically improve the a company’s effectiveness.
 Many of these management principles are philosophical in nature, and some are more programmatic.

-All Deming’s 14 points for Management can bring about transformation.
-Below you will find a short description of the 14 points:
+All points can bring about transformation.
+Below you will find a short description of them:

 1. Create constancy of purpose

-Strive for constant improvement in products and services, with the aim of becoming competitive and ensuring consistency in the way business is done, which will ensure retention of employment.
+Strive for constant improvement in products and services, with the aim of becoming competitive, staying in business and ensuring consistency in the way business is done, which will ensure retention of employment.
 Do not just make adjustments at the end of the production process, but evaluate if improvements are necessary during the process and get started immediately.

 A new (economic) time offers new chances and challenges, and management must take responsibility for being open to such changes.
 Without change, a company can not sustain itself in a time when innovation occurs every day.